 - Alcohol.
 None.
 Not even to cook with.

 - Cooked or frozen fruit.
-You know why.
-Frozen mango is a gateway drug, Raposo.
+Frozen mango is my gateway to gluttony.

 - Chocolate.
 All of it.
 Gone.

 I’m not doing an elimination diet here.
 I’m removing how I eat habitually — my happy brownies, my fruit + almond butter meals, and my go-to wine fuzzers at social events.
 By removing these things only, I’ll both challenge myself and be kind with myself.

 I’ll track the social stuff.
 I’ll see if I lose a pound or two.
 I wonder if I’ll sleep better?